-Provide lessons and examples for stakeholders within the ecosystem, on the ways in which mobile is driving positive socioeconomic change start-ups in 23 countries have been allocated £6.6m of grant funding by the programme.
-000 beneficiaries have been impacted by the portfolio start-ups.
+Provide lessons and examples for stakeholders within the ecosystem, on the ways in which mobile is driving positive socioeconomic change start-ups in 23 countries have been allocated £6.3m of grant funding by the programme.

 This catalogue presents the Fund's portfolio of start-ups across Africa and Asia Pacific, for its first, second, and third rounds.